sblake94/Juce-Project-Manager-and-Initializer/Tools/README.md

 - **Theme system** - Custom color schemes and styling
 - **Undo/Redo functionality** - Full edit history management
 - **Component grouping** - Organize related elements

-## 🤝 Contributing

-This tool is part of the MyAwesomePluginCompany audio development toolkit.
-Contributions and feature requests are welcome!

-## 📜 License

-Part of the MyAwesomePluginCompany audio plugin development suite.

----

-**Built for audio developers, by audio developers** 🎵